 1. What is Codeine?

 Codeine is an opiate drug similar to hydrocodone, that is commonly prescribed to relieve pain, suppress coughing and provide relief for a cold or the flu.
-When consumed, it converts to morphine within the body, and acts to disrupts the receptors used to transmit the sensation of pain to the brain.
+When consumed, it converts to morphine within the body, and acts to disrupt the receptors used to transmit the sensation of pain to the brain.
 Since codeine is only recommended for mild to moderate pain, it is often coupled with acetaminophen (Tylenol) to relieve pain more effectively.

 Codeine also acts as a sedative as it has the ability to make those who consume it drowsy.
 It slows breathing and makes users feel euphoric when initially taken.
 The drug’s ability to alter the way pain and pleasure is perceived makes it popular among those who consume codeine for recreational purposes.
 If taken in large dosages, the likelihood of addiction significantly increases.

 Although codeine has been approved by the U.S. Federal Drug Administration, Colorado law prohibits the unlawful possession, sale and distribution of this narcotic.
-Any person arrested for crimes involving prescription drugs that contain codeine may face significant consequences include fines and time behind bars.
+Any person arrested for crimes involving prescription drugs that contain codeine may face significant consequences including fines and time behind bars.

 1.1.
 Codeine Drug Classifications in Colorado